First observation of turbulence-like state in dense algal suspensions: Statistical characterisation of dense algal suspensions

 \section{Statistical characterisation of dense algal suspensions}

-In Fig.~\ref{fig:image_and_schematic} we illustrate the two algal systems we consider.
-Wild type (WT) \textit{C. reinhardtii} is a \textit{contractile} swimmer, on beat-averaged time scales and in the far-field limit [Figs.~\ref{fig:image_and_schematic}(a) and (c)]: it pulls the fluid from its front and back and pushes the fluid out from its sides.
+Figure ~\ref{fig:image_and_schematic} illustrates the two systems of wild type and flagellar mutant of \textit{C. reinhardtii}.
+Wild type \textit{C. reinhardtii} is a \textit{contractile} swimmer, on beat-averaged time scales and in the far-field limit [Figs.~\ref{fig:image_and_schematic}(a) and (c)]: it pulls the fluid from its front and back and pushes the fluid out from its sides.
 The two flagella of WT \textit{C. reinhardtii} beat in a breast-stroke fashion as they propel the swimmer forward [Fig.~\ref{fig:image_and_schematic}(a)].
-We compare and contrast the active turbulence of WT cells with that of the mutant mbo2 \textit {C. reinhardtii}, whose cells swim at a significantly lower speed ($v_m \simeq$ 50 $\mu$m/s) than those of WT \textit{C. reinhardtii}, ($v_w \simeq$ 100 $\mu$m/s) and are effectively rear propelled by the flagella.
+We compare and contrast the active spatiotemporal chaos of WT cells with that of the mutant mbo2 \textit {C. reinhardtii}, whose cells swim at a significantly lower speed ($v_m \simeq$ 50 $\mu$m/s) than those of WT \textit{C. reinhardtii} ($v_w \simeq$ 100 $\mu$m/s), and are effectively rear-propelled by the flagella.
 The beat-averaged flow field of mbo2 cells resembles that of an \textit{extensile} swimmer in the far-field limit [Figs.~\ref{fig:image_and_schematic}(b), (d)].
 We focus on collections of such swimmers, confined to a quasi-two-dimensional (2D) domain, wherein the cells swim in a wide chamber with a depth that is comparable to, but slightly larger than, the cell diameter [ Materials and Methods].
-This allows us to visualize the spatiotemporal evolution of a monolayer of freely swimming \textit{C. reinhardtii} cells.
-The swimmers collectively churn the fluid, which leads to an emergent chaotic flow, with more complex vortical fields than those generated by individual swimmers.
-We characterise this complexity systematically using statistical measures that are employed to analyse statistically homogeneous and isotropic turbulence in fluids (see below).
-Figure~\ref{fig:image_and_schematic}(e) shows an optical image of the swimmers, at a representative time, overlaid with velocity vectors of the flow field obtained using PIV, whose magnitude is given by the colour that goes from blue (low speed) to red (high speed).
-We monitor the distributions of cells in dense suspensions of \textit{C. reinhardtii}, and show these in Fig.~\ref{fig:image_and_schematic} for WT cells (here and henceforth in a blue panel) and the mbo2 mutant (here and henceforth in a beige panel).
-Figure.~\ref{fig:image_and_schematic}(f) shows a microscopic snapshot of a WT suspension with an average density $\bar\rho = 0.49$, at a representative time.
-At the same instant, we show a pseudocolor plot of the density field $\rho$, which lies between $0$ (no cell present) and $1$ (complete coverage with the cell bodies [Fig.~\ref{fig:image_and_schematic}(g)] and the vorticity-field $\omega$ computed from the velocity field $\bm{u}$ [Fig.~\ref{fig:image_and_schematic}(h)].
-The vorticity plots reveal higher magnitudes of the vorticity for the WT cells in comparioson to their mbo2 variants; this arises principally from the differences in their swimming speeds.
-Figures~\ref{fig:image_and_schematic} (i), (j), and (k) are, respectively, the counterparts of Figs.~\ref{fig:image_and_schematic} (f), (g), and (h) for the mbo2 mutant.
-These plots and the videos V1-V5 show that dense suspensions of both WT and mbo2 \textit{C. reinhardtii} cells show \textit{emergent nonequilibrium states} that appear to display \textit{spatiotemporal chaos} and a type of \textit{turbulence}.
-We quantify the statistical properties of these states below.
+This allows us to visualize the spatiotemporal evolution of a monolayer of freely swimming \textit{C. reinhardtii} cells and we obtain the velocity vectors by tracking the individual cells between successive frames.
+We find that there is neither global nor local orientational or nematic order present in these suspensions.
+The average polarization $P(t)=<\cos \theta >$, where $\theta$ is the angle between the instantaneous velocity vector of a cell relative to the $x$ axis, fluctuates around its mean value of zero.
+Therefore, there is no overall mean orientation in the system (Appendix~\ref{appendix:orientational_order}).
+We also compute the probability distribution functions (PDFs)~\cite{Nishiguchi2015mesoscopic} of the orientational order parameter $| < e^{i\theta} >_{grid} |$ and the nematic order parameter $| < e^{2i\theta} >_{grid} |$ (Appendix~\ref{appendix:orientational_order}).
+The subscript $grid$ indicates an average over cells within a superimposed spatial grid; we consider several grid sizes.
+We do not see any peaks in these PDFs ~\cite{Nishiguchi2015mesoscopic}, so this confirms the absence of any local orientational or nematic order in the algal systems we consider.